Computer Aided Medical Procedures

-These topics are augmented by invited talks of clinical or industrial experts as well as field trips to health care companies.
+These topics are augmented by invited talks of clinical or industrial experts.

 Moreover, participants are able to identify problems in the area of diagnosis and therapy as well as to develop corresponding solution strategies based on the methods covered in the areas image processing, navigation and visualization.

 Courses, Learning and Teaching Methods and Literature

 |VO||4||Computer Aided Medical Procedures (IN2021)||Eck, U. Kim, S. Navab, N. Wendler Vidal, T.||

 Terry M. Peters: Image-guided surgery: From X-rays to Virtual Reality.
 Comput Methods Biomech Biomed Engin, 4(1):27-57, 2000

 Description of exams and course work

 The exam takes the form of a written test.
 The duration is 90 minutes and no material is allowed (closed book).
 Questions allow to assess whether the student is able to understand fundamentals, differences and application areas of medical imaging modalities as well as methods for medical image processing and computer aided surgery.
 Small case studies assess whether the student is able to select an appropriate imaging modality or algorithm for a given application.